What happens before the loop? → From problem to finished plan in 4 steps

 Result: I review the review, not the raw code.

-Current state: wrapper runs on Spurwert, swarm skill in live test, Sand Castle on the radar as the premium path.
+Current state: wrapper runs on Spurwert (today through my /wave skill), Wave Auto in live test, Sand Castle on the radar as the premium path.

 Sources + further reading